 How to Balayage Hair at Home

 Right up there with bleaching your own hair, a DIY balayage can be a risky endeavor.
-It takes a careful eye and steady hands to know how to balayage hair to get that perfectly swept effect, without over processing anything.
-And while our best advice would be to see a professional colorist, we also want you to do the task properly if you insist on an at-home balayage.
+It takes a careful eye and steady hands to know how to balayage your own hair – especially if you’re trying to get that perfectly swept effect without over processing anything.
+Our best advice would be to see a professional colorist who knows exactly how to balayage hair.
+But, if you’re determined to do it yourself, we’re here to make sure you have all the information you need to do a good job. .

 First step: Don’t be blindfolded.

 Second step: Follow her advice exactly, so you don’t end up with something more like a highlight.
-You only want to lift a few shades lighter than your natural color with a balayage, with a blended-in “grow out line”, which means you won’t need to touch it up as much or visit the salon for cleanups.
+You only want to lift a few shades lighter than your natural color with a balayage.
+You’re going for a blended-in “grow out line” so that you won’t need to touch it up as much or visit the salon for cleanups.

 What to expect from a balayage, based on hair type and color

-Norris says that all hair can be painted, but different textures can expect different results.
-“For example, if you have a lot of very curly hair, you’ll want to grab thicker pieces, creating a V-shape effect.
+All hair can be painted, but different textures can expect different results.
+According to Norris, “If you have a lot of very curly hair, you’ll want to grab thicker pieces, creating a V-shape effect.
 And if you have fine, slightly wavy or straight hair, you’ll want to pick up thinner pieces, making a U shape with the balayage.”

 Supplies needed for a DIY balayage

-These are the things you’ll need for the at-home balayage.
+These are the key tools you’ll need for the at-home balayage.
 You should be able to get them all from your nearest beauty supplier.

 1. Three large hair clips